When I look at this photo of President Obama in Selma, Alabama on March 7, 2015, I think I see something different from many.

 One other precaution might also have been in play: for most of March 7, when the Obamas & George W. and Laura Bush were in town, the internet went down in Selma.
 This gummed up many journalists; I know, because a few had interviewed me, but then had to pack up and leave town to get their footage uploaded to their home networks.
 For that matter, I had planned to blog during the day myself; after a few futile tries, I gave up.

 There were two theories on the street about this outage: one, the Secret Service (or maybe NSA) had jammed it, so no insurgents could coordinate attack plans, or remotely set off explosives; the other, more plausible but less exciting, was that all 50,000 of us tried to send our snapshots to Facebook & Instagram at the same time, and simply crashed all the local servers and such.
-(It didn’t occur to me that maybe Russian hackers were involved; but it certainly would today.)
+(It didn’t occur to me then that maybe Russian hackers were involved; but it certainly would today.)

 Obama stood & spoke almost exactly where I had imagined: note that the bridge behind him makes an arc, one actually much higher than it seems in the camera’s perspective.
 Where Obama is standing, the bridge itself would block the aim of anyone who evaded pursuit and tried to take aim from those woods.